TL;DR

 Target keyword used within first 100 words.

 AI bookkeeping is moving from back-office convenience to mission-critical infrastructure for compliance teams in 2025.
 The latest machine-learning-powered ledgers, paired with rule-based engines, now deliver end-to-end automation for statutory reporting, XBRL tagging, sales-tax returns, Suspicious Activity Reports, and more.
-This guide shows regulatory, finance, and legal leaders how to design an AI bookkeeping stack that produces regulator-ready filings in days—not weeks—while cutting error rates by up to 70 % (PwC AI in Finance Survey, 2024).
+This guide shows regulatory, finance, and legal leaders how to design an AI bookkeeping stack that produces regulator-ready filings in days—not weeks—while cutting error rates significantly.

 Global regulators are tightening deadlines and data-quality rules.
 The U.S. SEC shortened Form 10-Q/XBRL submission grace periods to four days in 2024 (SEC Final Rule, Apr 2024).
-HMRC mandates 99 % digital VAT filings by April 2025 under Making Tax Digital 2.0 (HMRC Policy Update, Nov 2024).
+HMRC mandates a target level digital VAT filings by April 2025 under Making Tax Digital 2.0 (HMRC Policy Update, Nov 2024).
 Yet most mid-market firms still shuffle CSV exports between accounting, tax, and legal teams.

 AI bookkeeping closes that gap by:

-• Classifying transactions with 96 %+ accuracy using LLM-enhanced models (Vic.ai Benchmark, Feb 2025).
+• Classifying transactions with high accuracy using LLM-enhanced models (Vic.ai Benchmark, Feb 2025).

 • Auto-reconciling bank feeds and AP/AR subledgers in real time.